Salento: Transportation

 The nearest international airports are those of Brindisi and Bari (the latter is out of Salento but not far).

 A 2-lane freeway connects Salento to Bari.
 The main railway line ends at Lecce.
 Other locations are served by regional railroads.

 Leisure ports are those of: Taranto, Brindisi, Campomarino di Maruggio's tourist and leisure Marina, Gallipoli, Santa Maria di Leuca, Otranto.

 Tourism

 In the province of Lecce, the Ciolo cave is one of the main tourist destinations.

 Festivals

 Salento's sagre food festivals show off local cuisine, cooking traditions and local culture.
-These communal feasts are vibrant, welcoming occasions that provide an introduction to Salento's cuisine.
+These feasts are welcoming occasions that provide an introduction to Salento's cuisine.

 Salento is a major holiday destination for the Italian gay population, developing around the southern town of Gallipoli, the lidos at Baia Verde and nearby naturist beaches.
 Salento Pride is celebrated annually.

 Coastal towers

 The coastal towers in Salento are coastal watchtowers, as the peninsula's coast was long subject to maritime attacks by the Saracens.
 The first towers may have been built by Normans.
 The remaining historic towers are mostly from the 15th and 16th centuries.
 Many are now in ruins.